Aaron Loup: Tampa Bay Rays

 On February 11, 2020, Loup signed a minor league deal with the Tampa Bay Rays.
 On July 16, the Rays added him to the 40-man roster after Austin Meadows tested positive for COVID-19.
 On August 16, Loup achieved a rare feat of being credited with two wins in one day, against the Toronto Blue Jays, his former team.
 This happened because the first game (which began on August 15) was suspended due to rain and completed a day later, and was followed by the game scheduled for August 16.

 In 24 games with the Rays in 2020, Loup posted a 3–2 record with a 2.52 ERA with 22 strikeouts and an 0.840 WHIP across 25 innings.
 He made his second appearance in the postseason after 2015 as the Rays won the AL East.
 He pitched a scoreless inning in the deciding game of the American League Wild Card Series against the Blue Jays, and made four scoreless appearances in the American League Champion Series against the Houston Astros, helping the Rays advance to the 2020 World Series.

 New York Mets

-On January 30, 2021, Loup signed a one-year, $3 million deal with the Mets.
-On Opening Day with the Mets, while playing the Phillies, Loup forced in a run by hitting Bryce Harper with a pitch while the bases were loaded.
+On January 30, 2021, Loup signed a one-year, $3 million contract with the New York Mets.
+On Opening Day against the Philadelphia Phillies, he forced in a run by hitting Bryce Harper with a pitch while the bases were loaded.
 Loup was brought in specifically to pitch against his fellow left-hander Harper.
 As the 2021 season progressed, Loup became one of the most reliable members of the Mets' bullpen, finishing the season with an ERA of 0.95 in 56 2/3 innings pitched.

 Los Angeles Angels

 On November 22, 2021, Loup signed a two-year, $17 million contract with the Los Angeles Angels.
 He made his debut with the team on April 7, 2022, in a game against the Houston Astros, pitching one inning and striking out one in relief of Shohei Ohtani.
+On November 3, 2023, the Angels declined the $7.5 million team option on his contract, making him a free agent.